Nursing Home Abuse in West Virginia

-When we put our loved ones in the care of a nursing home, we fully expect they will receive the care and respect they need and deserve.
+When we put our loved ones in the care of a nursing home in Charleston, we fully expect they will receive the care and respect they need and deserve.
 Tragically, a look into the data of nursing home malpractice is sobering:

 - In 2000, one study interviewing 2,000 nursing home residents reported that 44 percent said they had been abused and 95 percent said they had been neglected or seen another resident neglected.

 - A May 2008 study conducted by the U.S. General Accountability Office revealed that state surveys understate problems in licensed facilities: 70 percent of state surveys miss at least one deficiency and 15 percent of surveys miss actual harm and immediate jeopardy of a nursing home resident.*

 The National Center on Elder Abuse says the situation poses serious difficulties because “We simply do not know for certain how many people are suffering from elder abuse and neglect.”